-As I have tried it many times, I have numerous fillings I will share with over the next few weeks as they were all lovely.
+As I have tried it many times, I also have numerous fillings I will share with you over the next few weeks as they were all lovely.
 I couldn't share them earlier as the pastry always disappointed me, but now I can share them with you and they will all share this sour cream pastry, as it is beautiful.

 The Pandowdy is a bottomless fruit pie with a crumbly pastry on top.
 Most of the recipes I have tried are made completely in a frying pan.
 This one however is a completely baked version that I made in a pie dish.
 Super easy, super tasty.
 You can make this in any oven proof dish, any shape, any size.

 I actually made the pears earlier in the day so I have less cooking to do at night.
 Then I just made the pastry before dinner, so while we were eating dinner, dessert was baking, and would be ready when we finished dinner.